-The academic performance in 2018 is testament to the hard work of learners, students and staff.
+The academic performance in 2019 is testament to the hard work of learners, students and staff.
 It also demonstrates the impact of the academy's curriculum planning and its appropriateness to the learners and students attending the academy.
 The curriculum is broad and balanced and caters for the individual needs of learners and students.
 The academy also invests in offsite alternative provision for a small number of learners with social, emotional and behavioural difficulties.

-Restructuring of the senior leadership team:
+2. Restructuring of the staffing establishment: